nedimperva/sortify/ReadMe.md

 - **Automatic Sorting**: Files are instantly categorized by month and type
 - **Custom Categories**: Define your own file categories and extensions
-- **Modern UI**: Clean, minimalist interface with light and dark mode support
+- **Modern UI**: Clean, native interface with light and dark mode support
 - **System Tray**: Runs silently in the background with minimal resource usage
-- **Detailed Statistics**: Track your download habits with visual reports
+- **Interactive Charts**: Track your download habits with visual reports
 - **Customizable**: Configure source/destination folders and sorting rules

 ## 📊 File Organization Structure